Fruit Bites for Teens: Bananas

 Bananas are a healthy comfort food.
 Because they are full of B vitamins -- known as stress-busting vitamins -- bananas are good at calming you when you're stressed out.

 Bananas can help athletes recover from a hard workout by resupplying potassium.
 If potassium is low, you can get muscle cramps and heart problems.
-Just one banana can replace the potassium you lose during an hour or two of hard exercise.
+Just one banana can help replace the potassium you lose during exercise.

-Bananas help you recover from vomiting or diarrhea.
-They are part of the BRAT diet (banana, rice, applesauce, toast) recommended after stomach upsets or vomiting.
+Bananas help you recover from diarrhea.
+They are part of the BRAT diet (banana, rice, applesauce, toast) recommended after stomach upsets or diarrhea.
 Nutrients in these foods help restore fluid and electrolyte balance.

 Bananas protect your heart.
 The fiber in bananas works with potassium to protect you from a few health issues.
 Hopefully you won't care about these problems until much later in life -- high blood pressure, hardened arteries, and strokes.